f4zolli/f4zolli/README.md

 ## Hi everyone! <img align="center" alt="Zolli-Tux" height="30" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linux/linux-original.svg" />
-My name is Matheus Fazolli, and I'm currently working as a Infraestructure Analist Jr at HST Card Technology, 100% remote.
+My name is Matheus Fazolli, and I'm currently working as a Infraestructure Analist at HST Card Technology, 100% remote.
 I would like to work outside Brazil and I'm studying for this.

 ## Technologies that I use daily
 - I work managing Virtual Machines with CentOS and Ubuntu Server.
 I use and development Shell Scripts for some tasks.
-- I work with Gitlab to Continuous Delivery and deploy Virtual Machines with hardening and essentials settings at my work environment , using some pipelines with Terraform and Ansible.
-I'm learning Python, because I need use in some tasks.
+- I work with Gitlab to Continuous Delivery and deploy Virtual Machines, using some pipelines with Terraform and Ansible.
+Eternal Python learner.
 - I have two certifications: **Linux Essentials** and **AWS Cloud Practitioner**

 <div style="display: inline_block"><br>